Elizabeth Johnson Art Glass Logo

 Sterling Silver

-Triple Red Raspberry Necklace on Sterling Silver
+Triple Red Raspberry Cluster Necklace on Sterling Silver

 Triple Red Raspberry Necklace